 You may have insurance claims through many events in your life.
-You may have been in a car accident in Tarrant County or Dallas County where you filed against an insurance policy.
+You may have been in a car accident in Texas where you filed against an insurance policy.
 Your home may have been damaged by weather and you have to file against your homeowner policy.
 As a renter, you may need to file a claim when property is stolen.
 You may have to negotiate a health insurance claim the insurer is refusing to pay.
 So on and so on.
 While it is not always necessary to have an attorney represent you in negotiating – or litigating – an insurance claim, you may be leaving some of your legitimately due compensation on the table if you are unaware of all of your rights or do not have the negotiation skills to negotiate a fair settlement against a very complex industry.

 Insurance claims and hiring an attorney in Dallas and Fort Worth, Texas